 Digital Marketing Advertising in 2020: Your Guide to Facebook and Google Ads

 Getting your digital marketing strategy right means making the most of the platforms that offer the best opportunities for your customers and your business.
-It can be a challenge to decide where to spend your advertising budget, since there are so many options, and our guide to Facebook and Google advertising is designed to help you to optimise your opportunities.
+It can be a challenge to decide where to spend your advertising budget since there are so many options, and our guide to Facebook and Google advertising is designed to help you to optimise your opportunities.

 Our number one recommendation is to simplify the whole process for yourself by working with a digital marketing team such as ePresence, who can help you to optimise your conversion rate and improve your SEO.
 This should be the aim of every campaign you develop, and making the most of our expertise in this area can save you money and bring significantly better returns.

 Digital marketing is all about staying ahead of the competition by making your business a success in terms of SERP and across all of the platforms your customers are using, and optimising every advertising opportunity will help you to reach new levels of success.
-Our guide will identify the tools that can help you to make the most of your Facebook and Google Ads, as well as introducing a few new opportunities to watch in order to maximise your online profile.
+Our guide will identify the tools that can help you to make the most of your Facebook and Google Ads, as well as introduce a few new opportunities to watch in order to maximise your online profile.

-Key Google Ad trends for 2020
+Key Google Ad Trends for 2020

 Did you know that, on average, people conduct 3-4 online searches every day?
 It’s hardly surprising that we recommend making the most of this in your digital marketing strategy!
 Pay-per-click (PPC) advertising is becoming more and more important as part of a digital marketing strategy, and Google is commanding more than 90% of the search engine market share worldwide, so there’s no better place for your ads.